gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The Gradle team is excited to announce a new major version of Gradle, @version@.

-In the JVM ecosystem, we've made [incremental Java compilation faster](#faster-incremental-java), added [support for JDK13](#java-13) and provided [out of the box support for javadoc and source jars](#javadoc-sources-jar).
+In the JVM ecosystem, we've made [incremental Java and Groovy compilation faster](#faster-incremental-java), added [support for JDK13](#java-13) and provided [out of the box support for javadoc and source jars](#javadoc-sources-jar).
 For Scala projects, we've updated the [Zinc compiler](#zinc-compiler) and made it easier to select which version of Zinc to use.

 For Gradle [plugin authors](#plugin-ecosystem), we've added new APIs to make it easier to lazily connect tasks and properties together, [made useful services available to worker API actions](#worker-api-services) and Gradle will [complain at runtime if a task appears misconfigured](#task-problems).